department-of-veterans-affairs/va.gov-team/products/content/governance/annual-audit/2023/disability/how-to-file-a-claim/file-additional-forms-for-your-disability-claim.md

 - **SME** Name goes here
 - **Date response received:**

-### Questions for product team to verify
-- We don't currently have clothing allowance on this page, and we think it may have been an oversight.
-We'd like to verify that it makes sense to included it here.

 ### Questions for SME
--
+- We don't currently have clothing allowance on this page on the live site, and we think it may have been an oversight.
+We've added it to this reworked page.
+We'd like to verify that it makes sense to include it here.

 ### Responses